 Makes 12 to 16 servings

-1. Preheat oven to 325 degrees F. and place ham on the rack of a large roasting rack.
+Directions: 1.
+Preheat oven to 325 degrees F. and place ham on the rack of a large roasting rack.
 Bake 15 to 20 minutes per pound (instructions will be on ham label).
 When there is about 30 minutes left to bake ham, brush it with honey or corn syrup.

 2. Meanwhile, combine sugar, cornstarch and pineapple juice in a pot and cook over medium heat, stirring until sauce is smooth and thick.
 Take mixture off of heat and add in the orange zest and strawberries.

 3. Spoon 1/4 of the sauce over the ham and bake for 20 more minutes.
 Remove ham from oven and let rest 10 minutes.
 Serve remaining sauce on the side.